 When Don’t Police Need to Use a Search Warrant?

 Many people mistakenly believe that police officers always need a warrant before they can legally conduct a search.
 Unfortunately, despite the Constitutional rights afforded by the Fourth Amendment, this is not always the case.
-In this blog post, criminal defense attorney Darwin Overson will explain your legal rights when it comes to establishing probable cause, searches during emergency situations, and warrantless “consent searches.”
+In this blog post, Salt Lake City criminal defense lawyer Darwin Overson will explain your legal rights when it comes to establishing probable cause, searches during emergency situations, and warrantless “consent searches.”

 What is a Consent Search?
 Can I Refuse?